Other Mixing Interfaces

 For a review of these buttons and how to load the various panels, see Panel Icons.

-By looking closer at the view toggles, you will notice that they are all enabled but grayed out.
+By looking closer at the view toggles, you will notice that they are mostly enabled but also grayed out.
 Bitwig Studio is acknowledging that you have these sections enabled, but is also letting you know that there isn't enough vertical space to display them all.
 While not all panels are resizable, this one is.

 To resize a panel: mouse over the panel's border that faces the middle of the Bitwig Studio window.
 When the cursor becomes a bidirectional arrow, click and drag the border.